 2) to maintain the correct concentrate/permeate ratio (normally 4:1) to ensure that contaminants are flushed away.

 Making sure that you flush the membranes regularly will have the same effect as a higher rated restrictor, albeit intermittently.
 If you really are concerned about the effect on membrane life you could put a Solenoid in parallel with the flow restrictor on a timer to open every hour for 15 minutes.
 All our main units are fitting with a flush valve, if you have concerns over the life expectancy of your membranes use flush valves.

 To produce pure water when adding additional membranes you need at least 65 psi feed water pressure.
 If your pressure is low simply add a Booster Pump.

 No, these units run purely on water pressure.
 You only need electricity if you add an electric pressure Booster Pump.

 26.Can I gather RO Water and leave unattened?

 Yes, of course you can.
 Simply install a Auto Shut Off Float Kit (5th item on page)onto the vessel you are gathering water into.
-Please note that if you have a Booster Pump. on your system due to low pressure you will also require a High Pressure Switch (3rd item on page) to swith off your system once the vessel is full.
+Please note that if you have a Booster Pump on your system due to low pressure you will also require a High Pressure Switch to swith off your system once the vessel is full.